-Other rulers in the Italian peninsula, whilst caught up by the nationalistic enthusiams of the spring of 1848,
+Other rulers in the Italian peninsula, whilst caught up by the nationalistic enthusiasms of the spring of 1848,

-were understandably unwilling to see Piedmont-Sardinia aggrandised as a result of the on-going turmoils.
+were understandably unwilling to see Piedmont-Sardinia aggrandised as a result of the on-going turmoil.
 Foreign supporters of "Italian"

-liberty, including a powerful Hungrian sympathy for what was seen there as a cause similar to their own, were repelled by
+liberty, including a powerful Hungarian sympathy for what was seen there as a cause similar to their own, were repelled by

 the prospect of a powerful Piedmontese-Sardinian kingdom being established rather than a recognizably liberal "Italia".